Other Name(s)

 Heritage Value

-Charlotte County Court House was designated a national historic site of Canada in 1981 because:
+Charlotte County Court House was designated a National Historic Site of Canada in 1981.
+It is recognized because:

-- the Charlotte County Court House is the best preserved example in New Brunswick of the typical mid-19th century Maritime court house.
+- built in 1839-40, the Charlotte County Court House is the best preserved example in New Brunswick of the typical mid-19th century Maritime court house;

-The Charlotte County Court House is typical of mid-19th-century county court houses in its siting, composition, form, materials and classical features.
-Like other county court houses of the period erected in the Maritime Provinces, its simple, wooden, vernacular form was distinguished from other buildings in the community by the addition of certain monumental features appropriate to its function and status in the community.
-These included an elevated site, a prominent pedimented portico, and the incorporation of classical masonry detailing translated into wood.
-The Charlotte County Court House was situated adjacent to the county gaol for functional reasons.
+The Charlotte County Court House is typical of mid-19th-century county court houses in the Maritime Provinces in its composition, form, materials and classical features.
+Its simple, wooden, vernacular form is distinguished by monumental features appropriate to its function and status in the community.
+These include an elevated site, a prominent pedimented portico, and classical masonry detailing translated into wood.
+Charlotte County Court House was situated adjacent to the county gaol for functional reasons.
 The elegance and fine craftsmanship of the courthouse reflect the community’s prosperity and pride in its public buildings, particularly those associated with the justice system.
 A royal coat of arms representing the British origins of the Loyalists who settled in the area was carved into the tympanum of the pediment by Charles Kennedy in 1858.

 Character-Defining Elements